chainorders/concordium-contracts-react/README.md

 Throughout this repository [Concordium Testnet](https://testnet.ccdscan.io/) is being used to demo the functionality.

+- To learn more about the contracts being used and how to build, deploy & modify them please see [concordium-contracts repository](https://github.com/chainorders/concordium-contracts)

 - Interact with Contracts
   - Using [Frontend React Code](./market-ui/README.md)